How To Create a Blog Archive

 1. Tag each blog post

 In order to archive your blog posts, you must first tag each one with the month and year.
 Since tags cannot have spaces, we recommend tagging each one like this: Sept2015 or 2015october.
 You can use whatever naming scheme you like, just be consistent.
 Once you get the style down, remember to add this tag to all of the posts that you write in the future too.

 2. Create pages for each group of posts

 With all of your posts tagged with month and year, you can now create a series of pages to link to your posts.

 Start by hovering over your navigation menu in Edit Mode and click the Edit Navigation link.
 Next add a new page called something like "Blog Archives," then make subpages for each year, with another level of subpages for each month in that year.

 Depending on the number of blog posts you have, you could also make subpages like spring, summer, fall, winter instead of one for each month.

 To make a page a subpage of another, use the right arrow button on that line of the Edit Navigation menu.

 3. Add Blog Display Elements and links to each page

 One other option is to hide all the subpages of your archive in your navigation.
 Then you could just add a text link to each page on the parent Blog Archive page that you created.
-This can help keep your website's navigation very clean.
+This will help keep your navigation menu from becoming too cluttered.